amusarra/liferay-portal-security-audit/README.md

  1609|Active     |   10|Liferay Portal Security Audit Capture Events (1.2.0.SNAPSHOT)|1.2.0.SNAPSHOT
  1610|Active     |   10|Liferay Portal Security Audit Message Processor (1.3.0.SNAPSHOT)|1.3.0.SNAPSHOT
 ```
+Console 3 - Verify the correct deployment of the two bundles via the Gogo Shell

 As you can see, since version 7.2 of Liferay has introduced several more bundles about
 the audit framework.
 One of the most important bundles is the one implements